Avoiding Double Taxation in The UK and Germany

 Introduction to Double Taxation

-Double taxation occurs when the same source of income is taxed twice.
+Double taxation occurs when the exact source of income is taxed twice.
 This can happen in one of two ways: Economically or Juridically;

 When an income, or a portion of it, is taxed twice in the same nation, in the hands of two different people, this is known as economic double taxation.

 Alternatively, if money produced outside of the country is taxed twice in the hands of the same individual, once overseas and once in their home country, this is known as juridical double taxation.
 When a taxpayer’s income is taxed twice, this unusual condition places an excessive burden on them.

 Establishment of Avoidance of Double Taxation Agreement between Germany and the UK

 The trade and investment ties between Germany and the UK are so strong, resulting in these two countries entering into a double taxation agreement.
 The first double taxation treaty between Germany and the UK dates back to 1964 and sometime in 2010, the same was updated to incorporate the Organization for Economic Cooperation and Development’s requirements regarding the exchange of tax information.
 In early 2011, the treaty was enforced in Germany and later in the UK on 1st and 6th of April for the corporate tax and income and capital gains tax, respectively.
 Further, in 2014, amendments were made to the agreement via a protocol signed by the two countries and entered into force in 2015.

 Issues Addressed in the avoidance of double taxation agreement

 - Persons covered, which included the residents of both Germany and UK;

 - Taxes covered include both personal income tax and corporate tax;